gramener/gramex/gramex/apps/guide/auth/README.md

         pattern: /db                          # Map this URL
         handler: DBAuth                       # to the DBAuth handler
         kwargs:
-            url: sqlite:///$YAMLPATH/auth.db  # Pick up list of users from this sqlalchemy URL
+            url: $YAMLPATH/auth.xlsx          # Pick up list of users from this XLSX (or CSV) file
-            table: users                      # ... and this table (may be prefixed as schema.users)
             user:
                 column: user                  # The user column in users table has the user ID
             password:
                 column: password              # The users.password column has the password
+            redirect:                         # After logging in, redirect the user to:
+                query: next                   #      the ?next= URL
+                header: Referer               # else the Referer: header (i.e. page before login)
+                url: /$YAMLURL/               # else the home page of current directory

-Now create an `auth.db` with a table called `users` as follows:
+Now create an `auth.xlsx` with the first sheet like this:

     user      password
     -----     --------